Mbaka11/WebSocket-example-react-next/README.md

-# Real-Time Chat App with WebSocket
+# Real-Time App Example For Beginners with WebSocket

 ## Overview